EthanCloin/mre_algorithm/README.md

 ## Demo Instructions:

-This visualization can be controlled using simpley keyboard and mouse inputs to run the requested variations of the MRE search.
+This visualization can be controlled using simply keyboard and mouse inputs to run the requested variations of the MRE search.
 Upon compilation a pygame window containing a 50x50 grid appears.
 User can interact with this grid in the following ways: